 Ajelix acts as the orchestration layer – bringing together skills from wherever they originate and making them work together seamlessly.

 Creating a skill sounds intimidating.
 It’s not.
 Once you understand what a skill actually needs to contain, the rest is just filling in the blanks.
-Here’s what you need to know before you write a single line.

-The biggest mistake people make when building skills is scope creep.
-A skill that fetches weather data should fetch weather data – not also convert currencies, translate text, and send emails.
+A skill that fetches weather data should fetch weather data.
+It shouldn’t also convert currencies, translate text, and send emails.
 The moment you find yourself adding a second unrelated feature, stop.
 Make a second skill.
-Focused skills are easier to test, easier to debug, and far more reusable across different agents and workflows.

-The whole point of a skill is that it’s a reliable, repeatable unit of capability.
-Write it like you’d write a good function: do one thing, do it well, and make it obvious to anyone reading it exactly what that one thing is.
+Focused skills are easier to test, easier to debug, and far more reusable across different agents.
+Think of it like writing a good function: do one thing, do it well, and make it obvious exactly what that one thing is.

 If you want to learn how to create skills in Ajelix, read this documentation.